 Download DEQAR Data Sets

-We invite researchers and others who would like to work independently with DEQAR data to use one of the following sets of data currently available in the system:
+We invite researchers and others who would like to work independently with DEQAR data to use our data sets currently available in the system.

 Click below to download the available DEQAR data sets: